morgulbrut/kicadWorkshop/docu.md

 See **Windows**

+#### Useful router settings.
+1. Set to GL mode (named bit differently on differen OS) using \menu{Preferences > Modern Graphics Toolset} or \menu{Preferences > GL Graphics Mode}.
+2. While routing make a right click and go to interactive Router settings.
+3. Set \menu{Mouse drag behaviour} to \menu{Interactive drag} to be able to drag traces around in a useful way.
+4. Check \menu{Mode > Shove} to push around other elements while routing.

 ## svg2shenzen

 An Inkscape plugin we use for PCB art, get it from [https://github.com/badgeek/svg2shenzhen](https://github.com/badgeek/svg2shenzhen) and install it as described there.